nickfarrenkopf/ChaosGame/README.md

 I have decided that getting other programs working and uploaded are more important.
 So the second restriction box will be disabled and fixed later.

-Note 3: The code is pretty messy.
+Note 3: The code is sometimes messy.
 I may clean it up if I find the time, but for now there are more important things I should be spending time on.